Is aikido realistic for self-defense?

-O Sensei felt that competition was incompatible with the principals of Aikido, therefore the majority of Aikido schools do not have competitions or tournaments.
+O Sensei felt that competition was incompatible with the principles of Aikido, therefore the majority of Aikido schools do not have competitions or tournaments.
 Aikido does not use competitions for a few primary reasons.
 Competitions require rules, which are not present in actual self-defense conditions.
 The competition also tends to encourage a desire to win, to defeat, to dominate, destroy or overpower another human being.
 All being directly opposed to the underlying principles of Aikido, as it relates to the elimination of the selfish ego.
 A mutual relationship of partners, not opponents is necessary to minimize the chance of injury while practicing potentially dangerous techniques.

 How do you attain rank in aikido, how long does it take to become a black belt?